kixlab/cs374-spring-2018/internal/19-Accessibility-Internationalization.md

 - Formatting of number, date, currency
 - Photos

-## Activity: Internalization
-10 mins

 - high quality translation can be tricky
     - requires native speakers in both languages, plus a bilingual who does the translation, if you outsource.

+## Activity: Internalization (4:38)
+3 + 10 mins

+3 min walk-through of the task: this exercise needs some pre-explanation. walking through the title example was useful.

 ## People's system usage can be affected.